 Please note: you only need to attend one date as the same webinar will be delivered on all days.

 Important: you will only be able to participate in the webinar if you submit an online expression of interest in good time (this should only take you a few minutes).

 Types of UK student visas

-If you are 16 or over and want to study at degree level or above, you will need to apply for a Tier 4 (General) visa.
+If you are 16 or over and want to study at degree level or above for a course which is longer than 6 months, you will need to apply for a Student visa (previously Tier 4 visa).

-You may be eligible for a short-term study visa if you are studying:
+You may be eligible for a Standard Visitor visa if you are:

-- a short course (less than six months)
+- studying a short course (less than six months)

-- as a visiting student for less than six months
+- studying as a visiting student for less than six months

 Other visitor visa categories